NLP-Suite/nlp-suite-runner/.github/ISSUE_TEMPLATE/nlp-suite-runner-issue.md

 [REQUIRED: Add screenshots of the NLP Suite UI Container Docker Logs -- head over to the Containers tab, click on UI Container, go to the Logs tab, and take a screenshot of the logs.
 You may need to scroll up to see if there are any errors.
 Ignore 503 Service Unavailable Errors.]

-[Add screenshots of the NLP Suite Agent Container Docker Logs -- head over to the Containers tab, click on the Agent Container, go to teh Logs tab, and take a screenshot of the logs.
+[REQUIRED: Add screenshots of the NLP Suite Agent Container Docker Logs -- head over to the Containers tab, click on the Agent Container, go to teh Logs tab, and take a screenshot of the logs.
 You may need to scroll up to see if there are any errors.
 Ignore 503 Service Unavailable Errors.]